 Dragon fruit is known by many names, such as pitaya and pitahaya depending on genus, strawberry pear, or night blooming cereus.
 It is also called thang loy in Thailand, pitahayah if hailing from Israel, and paniniokapunahou in Hawaii.

 Despite this contemporary global spread, dragon fruit is native to Mexico, Central America, and South America and was introduced to Asia via Vietnam by the French in the early 1800s.
 In the United States, pitaya is primarily grown in Southern California, Florida, and Hawaii.

-A number of species are grown around the world: Vietnam primarily grows fruit with bright pink skin and white flesh, while Nicaragua and Ecuador grow significant amounts of a pink-skinned species with deep to light pink flesh.
+A number of dragon fruit species are grown around the world: Vietnam primarily grows fruit with bright pink skin and white flesh, while Nicaragua and Ecuador grow a pink-skinned species with deep to light pink flesh.
 Colombia and Ecuador grow a yellow skinned variety with white flesh.

 Dragon fruit is often consumed fresh, much like a kiwi, and the plant’s small flower is edible when cooked.
 Rich in protein, fiber, iron, and antioxidants, it is a popular ingredient in fruit bars, jellies, juice, yogurt, and smoothies.
 Red varieties can also be used as a natural dye or colorant.

 While dragon fruit is a cousin of the cactus pear, the two fruits exhibit key differences: first, pitaya seeds are edible, much like kiwifruit; second, the fruit does not typically have spines, instead possessing various colored protective shoots that surround the baseball-sized fruit.

 The flesh of dragon fruit can vary from white (with pink or yellow skin) to hot pink or deep red with tiny black seeds.
 Flavor is associated with the color of the flesh: whitish dragon fruit often has a mild taste while darker, redder flesh can be sweeter and juicier.